BitBotFactory/MikaLendingBot/.github/CONTRIBUTING.md

 When making your report, be sure to mention:

 * Title: Short description of what the issue is.
-(Clearer the better.)
+(The clearer the better.)
 * **Label: Add the Bug label**
-* Your configuration.cfg file, or what arguments you are executing with.
+* Your configuration.cfg file.
+Be sure not to share your API key.
 * What version of the bot you are using.
 * What you think caused this issue.
 (On your end, you don't need to diagnose our code, tell us what you did that caused it.)
 * If you can, suggest a solution.
 (Again, you don't need to be technical in your description.)